gyrogami logo

 They were oblivious to the low-quality state of most maille.
 Armed with only basic common sense, they were able to figure out what constitutes a quality piece and construction...something that strangely, unexplainably, and inexcusably eludes most maillers.

-People are wholly familiar with lobster clasps so its commonality is unimpressive.
+People are wholly familiar with a lobster clasp so its commonality is unimpressive.
 Twist or barrel clasps are probably not as difficult but why bother?
 Commercial sterling silver ones are a few dollars each and about as perfect as can be.
 Besides, there's no need to re-engineer something that already works.
 Unless handmade is that important, in which case you'll figure it out.

 Posted by M: August 4, 2019